 - If you want to receive an email notification every time one of your customers creates a return through the portal, enter your email address into the email notification field.

 the maximum number of days after a shipment has been delivered in which the customer can create a return.
 According to EU law, this has to be a minimum of 14 days.

 The countdown starts the day after the parcel receives a delivered scan.
 The delivery day itself counts as day 0, the following day is counted as day 1.
 For service point delivery, the day the parcel is scanned as "delivered" to the parcel shop (not the day it is collected by the end-customer) counts as day 0.

 - The return fee informs customers in the return method step of the return portal about the fee involved for the return label.
 This fee can be set to charge the buyer if he or she chooses to return through a drop-off point.
 If you specify '0', it will show the return is free.
 Within the details of the return, we do a quick calculation and subtract the return fee from the amount to be refunded to the customer.
 Read more on how to process your returns.

-- Payment for returns (Growth, Premium): Growth and Premium users have the option to make their clients pay for their return shipping label directly via the return portal thanks to our paid returns feature.
+- Payment for returns (Premium): Premium users have the option to make their clients pay for their return shipping label directly via the return portal thanks to our paid returns feature.
 This option is possible in collaboration with external payment service provider Mollie.
 Learn more about paid returns here.

 - Return Policy is a link to your own policy about returns, this helps customers know what they can expect during the process of a return.